ospc-org/ospc.org/PARAMETERS.md

 display an error message at the top of the page for each missing parameter that
 says:

     Field {parameter name} has been deprecated.
-Refer to the Tax-Caclulator documentation for a sensible replacement.
+Refer to the Tax-Calculator documentation for a sensible replacement.